jaraco/zero-defect-lessons/index.md

 - Focus on what machines do best
   - perform an operation over a (possibly unlimited) number of inputs
 - Generalizable abstraction
-  - Simple concepts are more scalable
+  - simple concepts are more scalable
-  - Map/reduce forms foundation of Hadoop
+  - map/reduce forms foundation of Hadoop

 ...